mockito/shipkit/docs/features/publishing-binaries.md

-### Release notes
+### Publishing binaries

 See also "[How Shipkit Works](/docs/how-shipkit-works.md)" documentation index.
-Help us with docs and submit a PR if something is amiss!
+Please help us with docs and submit a PR with improvements!

 You have the code but your users need compiled and tested binaries so that they can use your code!